 The two types of WiFi Boosters available are:

-A: A Wifi Range Extender
+A: A WiFi Range Extender

-B: A Wifi Powerline Adapter
+B: A WiFi Powerline Adapter

 Let’s take a look at both WiFi Range Extenders and WiFi Powerline Adapters and see which is the right choice for you.

 A WiFi Range Extender is a small wireless plug-size device (you just plug it into a socket!) that receives the signal from your router and re-broadcasts it.
 By positioning the extender in the right place in your home, you can gain extended WiFi coverage to areas where there were previously dead spots, or even push it out into your back yard!
+These are best placed midway between your router and the area of poor coverage you are seeking to get a better WiFi signal too.

 After that it’s a case of finding the best position so that you get the best balance between coverage and speed.
 The extender can only re-broadcast the signal up to the quality of the signal it receives.
 Most manufacturers recommend placing the extender about mid-way between the router and the area you need to cover.
 In an ideal world, the extender should have line-of-sight of both areas – no obstacles like thick walls to obstruct the strength of the signal.